MARINE BIOLOGY - CETACEANS

 Chapter 31 - WHALE NURSE 150 N, 1550 E

 Mercifully, the sea remained calm enough for John and Suki to undertake several bounce dives.
 Suki took samples of tissue and blood underwater, carefully filling sample bottles.
 John was treading water on the surface having just come up to get his bearings.
-He boarded the Solar Navigator, nimbly leaping out of the water and was half way up the steps, when Suki appeared where he had been in a froth of bubbles.
+He boarded the Elizabeth Swan, nimbly leaping out of the water and was half way up the steps, when Suki appeared where he had been in a froth of bubbles.
 John started back down the steps to help Suki onto the diving platform.

 “Excuse me Mr Storm, could you get me another sample container.”
 John smiled, eager to please, and climbed up the ships stairway again into the cockpit well.
 He found two more clear plastic bottles and gently tossed them to Suki from the boarding steps.
 Suki deftly caught them one in each hand.
 Then she duck-dived and was gone.
 John waited for more instructions..